How To Play Poker Tutorial

 To Call the Bet or Not?

 Now that we know your odds of winning are 4:1, the next decision is whether to call the bet or not.
-Making the correct decision here depends on the amount of money in the pot.
+Making the correct decision depends on the amount of money in the pot.
 This does not mean you should automatically go for it if the pot is big.
 But rather that you should look at the ratio of the money you would win compared to the size of the bet you are thinking of calling.
 So if your opponent bets $10, making the pot $100, you have the chance to call $10 on 4:1 odds to win $100.
-You should always call in such a situation.
-Because, 4:1 odds means you will win $40 for $10, while you are getting odds to win at 10:1.
-The above type of calculation is referred to as knowing your “pot odds.”
+You should always call in such a situation simply because, 4:1 odds means you will win $40 for $10, while you are getting odds to win at 10:1.
+This type of calculation is referred to as knowing your “pot odds.”

-Poker is a game of decisions, and you will have to make correct decisions to win consistently.
+Poker is a game of decisions, and you will have to make the correct decisions to win consistently.
 Even the best poker players lose quite often, so do not give up when you lose a few hands.
-You will win more often than you lose if you make good decisions.
+You will win more often than you lose if you make good choices.
 Even players who have made it to “The Hall of Fame” are still constantly working on improving their poker game.

 Poker is a mathematical game that offers players incomplete information.
 Although that might sound a little complicated, it is not.
 On a basic level, winning a poker hand starts with selecting which starting hands to continue playing.
-If you hand-select properly and enter the fray with a good hand more often than the other players, you are usually going to win more than they do.
+If you hand-select properly and enter the fray with a good hand more often than the other players do it would mean that you would essentially, win more often than they do.